rt96-hub/Project1-ChatGenius/backend/backend_docs.md

    - Message CRUD operations
    - Message retrieval with pagination
    - Reaction management
+   - Reply chain management:
+     - `find_last_reply_in_chain`: Recursively finds the last message in a reply chain
+     - `create_reply`: Creates a new reply and attaches it to the appropriate parent
+     - `get_channel_messages`: Enhanced to include parent message data for replies

 ### 5. `auth0.py`
 **Purpose**: Manages Auth0 authentication and authorization